What is a Job Change?

 To stop the bridge from consuming additional credits, set “Job changes for new contacts” to zero.
 You do not need to burn (delete) the bridge.
 To set a reasonable limit on your credit usage, set “Job changes for new contacts” to an appropriate value.
 We generally recommend 1-2 per unique title.
 For example: I am tracking Superintendent, Assistant Superintendent, and CIO titles.
 I set up to 3-6 job changes for new contacts per buyer per month.3.
 Generate Your Bridge

-Click Create Bridge to generate your Job Changes Bridge.
-Starbridge will populate it with all matching job changes based on your criteria.
+Click Create Bridge to generate your Job Changes bridge.
+Starbridge will populate it with all matching job changes based on your configuration.
 Note: This can take several hours as Starbridge searches the web for job change signals, then verifies and enriches each job change and contact.Using Your Job Changes Bridge

 Default Columns